brendangregg/wss/README.md

 WARNINGs:

-This tool uses /proc/PID/clear_refs and /proc/PID/smaps, and does pause the target process for some milliseconds while address maps are read.
+This tool uses /proc/PID/clear_refs and /proc/PID/smaps, which can cause slightly higher application latency while the kernel walks process page structures.
+For large processes (> 100 Gbytes) this duration of slightly higher latency can last over 1 second (the system time of this tool).
+This also resets the referenced flag, which might confuse the kernel as to which pages to reclaim, especially if swapping is active.
+This also activates some old kernel code that may not have been used in your environment before, and which modifies page flags: I'd guess there is a risk of an undiscovered kernel panic (the Linux mm community may be able to say how real this risk is).
+Test in a lab environment for your kernel versions, and consider this
-This can cause a short burst of latency for your application.
-For processes with a lot of RSS (>100 Gbytes), the pause may be 1 second or longer.
-It also resets the referenced flag, which might confuse the kernel as to which pages to reclaim.
-This also activates some old kernel code that may not have been used in your environment before, and which mucks with page flags: I'd guess there is a risk of an undiscovered kernel panic (the Linux mm community should know whether my guess is justified or not, if you want an expert opinion).
-Test in a lab environment for your kernel versions, and consider this experimental: use at your on risk.
+experimental: use at your on risk.